issacdowling/Single-GPU-Passthrough-VM/README.md

 * Downloads
 * Select the ISO file
 * Forward
-* 80% of your Ram in the Memory section
-* Leave CPU settings alone for later
+* 80% of your ram, leave CPU settings alone for later
 * Forward
 * Untick "Enable Storage For This Machine", we'll handle it later.
 * Forward
 * Set a name.
-Examples shown will use "Windows".
-Change "Windows" to whatever you call your VM if you choose something different.
+Examples shown will use "Windows". **Change "Windows" to whatever you call your VM in the later scripts if you choose something different.**
 * Tick customise config before install
 * Finish
 * Click BIOS, and change it to the /x64/OVMF_CODE.secboot option (secboot enables secureboot.
 If you know you don't want it, you can disable it, but it's necessary for windows 11)